 English Language Proficiency for Aeronautical Communication (ELPAC) Test

-Course aim The test is designed to assess the English proficiency level of air traffic controllers (ATCOs) who need to meet the ICAO Language Proficiency Requirements.
+The test assesses the English proficiency level of air traffic controllers (ATCOs) who need to meet the ICAO Language Proficiency Requirements, by:

 - Measuring speaking and listening skills.